 The blockchain makes Bitcoin work.
 It could make a few other things work better too.
 Here are just three ways the future is about to get a lot more interesting thanks to this simple technology:

-(FYI, Bitcoin itself, as in the currency, is a wonderful way to move your money around the world without a bank or Big Brother government sticking its nose in your businesses, but don’t let the exciting looking trading charts tempt you – it is also a very terrible investment unless you are a Flash Boy with a very big computer budget who knows exactly what you are doing.
+(FYI, Bitcoin itself, as in the currency, is a wonderful way to move your money around the world without a bank or Big Brother government sticking its nose in your businesses, but don’t let the exciting looking trading charts tempt you – it is also not a terribly safe investment unless you are a Flash Boy with a very big computer budget who knows exactly what you are doing.
 Basically, if trading Forex is your idea of an “investment” go ahead.
 Otherwise you might want to look into old-fashioned Bitcoin instead, otherwise known as “gold”.
 Disclaimer: This is just a common-sense observation, not professional financial advice.
 But seriously.
 Do not invest in anything you do not thoroughly understand.
 And don’t invest what you can’t afford to lose.
 Also, seriously, please understand the real magic of magic internet money is to be found beyond the mere price action… the potential utility value of the ideas behind it is far more special.)

 Anyway, the blockchain method of speedily and accurately recording and verifying ownership could put a whole lot of lawyers, bankers and other fat-adding-middle-men out of business (or at least shift them into a new kind of business.
 Lawyers will likely always be with us.).
 If you have purchased a property lately, you will know just how much of your money is wasted on those paper-producing middle men “verifying” your purchase).

 Not only that, the blockchain, with its infinite memory and open access is about to make the mega-billion-rand public sector corruption “industry” (South Africans will know what I am talking about – but then again, all governments the world over are corrupt – they are staffed by career politicians after all) a lot more inconvenient for gravy train passengers.
 The blockchain sees everything.
 And it never forgets